vsekhar/fabula/docs/protocol.md

 Consistent-Type: optimistic
 ```

 The `Consistent-`* headers indicate to the server that this request is part of a transaction with the client-generated ID provided.
-The client is requesting optimistic concurrency, which means the server will not acquire locks or prevent modification to related data while the transaction proceeds (as opposed to pessimistic conccurency control in which the server acquires locks along the way).
+The client is requesting optimistic concurrency, which means the server will not acquire locks or prevent modification to related data while the transaction proceeds (as opposed to pessimistic concurrency control in which the server acquires locks along the way).

 If the server does not wish to proceed with the transaction as specified, it can refuse: